The Archer Trust

 Reapplication Policy

 Charities can apply at any time.
-While specific reapplication policies for unsuccessful applicants are not detailed, the rolling application system suggests organisations can reapply in future funding rounds.
+The rolling application system allows organisations to reapply in future funding rounds.

 Application Success Factors